InterfaceConsciousness/interfaceconsciousness.github.io/_pages/research.md

 ## Project A: Artificial Phenomenology from Agent-Networks

-**Summary**: Mathematically model RS as agent-network whose collective dynamics can be captured with ontologies[^1] that resemble embodiments, spacetime, and selves.
-Implement the model in AI and use category theory to bridge it with phenomenological theory, drawing from “mathematized phenomenology,” incorporating Husserlian/Heideggerian themes.
+**Summary**: Mathematically models RS as agent-network whose collective dynamics can be captured with ontologies[^1] that resemble embodiments, spacetime, and selves.
+Implements the model in AI and use category theory to bridge it with phenomenological theory, drawing from “mathematized phenomenology,” incorporating Husserlian/Heideggerian themes.

 [^1]: Ontologies are understood as formal patterns or organizational schemes that specify how an agent perceives and interacts with the network.